bahama365/milobahgProxy/README.md

-# milobahgProxy
+# Apache reverse proxy image, running both HTTP and HTTPS

-Apache reverse proxy image, running both HTTP and HTTPS Replace 'key.key' and 'cert.crt' with your SSL cert and key, if you have a chain.crt then add as 'chain.crt' and uncomment in Dockerfile, and in proxy-ssl.conf then rebuild for a new image.
+Replace 'key.key' and 'cert.crt' with your SSL cert and key, if you have a chain.crt then add as 'chain.crt' and uncomment in Dockerfile, and in proxy-ssl.conf then rebuild for a new image.